Notes for a short talk to the Phenomenology and Mental Health Network Meeting, 12th June 2020, St Catherine's College, Oxford

 b.
 My claim in what follows: The theory brought to bear on them by phenomenological psychopathology is unhelpful.
 Unhelpful because meaningless.

-Some key, largely meaningless, terms from this phenomenological theory: Sense of myness / mineness.
+Some key terms from this phenomenological theory that I will argue are largely meaningless: Sense of myness / mineness.
 Ipseity.
 Self-givenness (i.e. givenness to self).
 First-person point of view.
 First-personal presence.
 Sense of self-coinciding.
 Auto-affection.
 Non-thetic self-consciousness.
 Consciousness’s purely immanent (i.e. non-transcendent) presence to itself.

 A note on ‘self-consciousness’: if one enjoys this simply to the extent that one can make meaningful use of the word ‘I’ in ‘avowals’ or ‘declarations’ of one’s thoughts, feelings, bodily posture, actions, etc…. then, ok, fine!